claudiofahey/hsk-docs/common/prepare-hadoop-vm.rst

   --cpuNumPerNode 16 --memCapacityMbPerNode 131072**

 After creating new VMs, you will want to run the BDE Post Deployment script and the Fill Disk script on the new nodes.
+Then use |hadoop-manager|
-Then use Cloudera Manager to deploy the appropriate Hadoop components.
+to deploy the appropriate Hadoop components.

 When changing the CPUs and RAM, you will usually want to change the amount allocated for YARN or your other services using your Hadoop cluster manager.